Ansible quickstart

 The syntax is similar to ansible-builder

-and Execution Environments, however all is installed locally using the same technology as for managing Python Dependencies in python scripts, meaning no extra container is created.
+and Execution Environments, however all is installed locally using the same technology as for managing Python dependencies in Python scripts, meaning no extra container is created.

-Currently the Windmill image supporting ansible runs the full ansible
+Currently the Windmill image supporting Ansible runs the full ansible

 and not ansible-core